How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 How Long Do You Plan to Stay in One Place

-One of the most important questions in any housing decision is how long you realistically plan to stay.
-Buying and selling a home within a short period typically costs more than renting for that same period would have.
+How long you realistically plan to stay is one of the most important factors in this decision.
+Buying and selling a home within a short window typically costs more than renting for that same period would have.

 Understanding the break-even point is essential before making the move.